Imperial Oil (NYSE:IMO) Sees Strong Trading Volume

-Imperial Oil Limited (NYSE:IMO – Get Rating) shares saw unusually-strong trading volume on Wednesday .
-Approximately 13,306 shares were traded during trading, a decline of 97% from the previous session’s volume of 425,207 shares.The stock last traded at $46.39 and had previously closed at $46.27.
+Imperial Oil Limited (NYSE:IMO – Get Rating) shares saw unusually-high trading volume on Tuesday .
+Approximately 16,371 shares were traded during mid-day trading, a decline of 96% from the previous session’s volume of 412,313 shares.The stock last traded at $41.44 and had previously closed at $40.38.

 Imperial Oil Limited engages in exploration, production, and sale of crude oil and natural gas in Canada.
 The company operates through three segments: Upstream, Downstream and Chemical segments.
 The Upstream segment explores for, and produces crude oil, natural gas, synthetic oil, and bitumen.
 As of December 31, 2021, this segment had 386 million oil-equivalent barrels of proved undeveloped reserves.